valq7711/upytl/README.md

         }
     }
 ```
-Provided that the appropriate `NavBarItem` component is available this component when included in any template render as expected and have a fully functional navbar-burger button which will either show or hide the navbar in responsive mode.
+Provided that the appropriate `NavBarItem` component is available this component will render as expected and have a fully functional collapsible navbar-burger button which will either show or hide the navbar in responsive mode.

 #### make sure you have the appropriate JQuery library loaded in the parent template.